pvs-hd-tea/23ws-LLMcoder/docs/CONTRIBUTING.md

 - Improve / streamline the evaluation process
 - Integrate LLMcoder as a VSCode extension, possible benefit: direct access to environment info
+- Find a way to store conversation logs in nested json format